mehdihosseinimoghadam/MehdiHosseiniMoghadam.github.io/_posts/2022-04-17-Catalan-Text-To-Speech.md

 <br>

-Speed controbility of Catalan Text To Speech with different factors
+Speed controlibility of Catalan Text To Speech with different factors